slug-cfd/dg-1d/README.md

 Only depends on Numpy.

 If you have any questions, please feel to email me at mrodrig6 at ucsc dot edu.

+# Adding Features
+If you would like to add a new feature, please create a new branch.
+Do not update the `main` branch.
+The `main` branch should always be stable.